TaskRatchet/taskratchet-docs/api.md

 ### `GET me/tasks`

 Returns an array of tasks.
+Currently it returns all tasks ever associated with the user.
+In the future I hope to update it to be paginated and filterable.

 Task Field    | Type    | Description
 --------------|---------|------------------------------------------------------------------------------